Tarela/CADscATACscripts/README.md

 ```

 note that the ATAC-seq peaks were located in the celltype_peaks/ folder.
 Users could change the parameter SMC in the above code to any other cell type listed, or customarize a peak files in the similar format for users' own data and run the pipeline in a similar way.

+## 4. Overlap of coronary artery scATAC peaks with CAD GWAS data, calculation of chromatin accessibility QTLs

+All the scripts for the variant scoring analysis were included in the 4_RASQUAL_caQTL/ folder.

+This section first contains information for overlapping coronary artery cell type peaks with CAD SNPs from two recent CAD GWAS meta-analyses van der Harst P and Verweij N., Circulation Research.
+2018. and Koyama S et al., Nature Genetics.
+2020.
+The materials were included in the 4_RASQUAL_caQTL/peak_gwas_overlap/ folder.

+We also include scripts used for performing cell-type specific LD score regression in the 4_RASQUAL_caQTL/ldsc/ folder.
+This section finally contains scripts used for calculating chromatin accessibility QTLs (caQTLs) within individual coronary artery cell types using RASQUAL (Robust Allele Specific QUantification and quality controL, Kumasaka et al. Nat Genet 2015).
+All of the caQTL scripts are in the 4_RASQUAL_caQTL/single_cell_ASE_QTL/ folder.

+We used the scripts provided with the [RASQUAL](https://github.com/boxiangliu/hcasmc_eqtl/tree/master/rasqual) package plus adapted scripts from Liu et al., Am J Hum Genet.
+2018.
+We thank Natsuhiko Kumasaka and Boxiang Liu for their assistance with RASQUAL.

+Here we provide information for:
+- Generation of RASQUAL input files using [rasqualTools](https://github.com/kauralasoo/rasqual/tree/master/rasqualTools)
+- Generation of allele-specific vcf files from cell type bam files and patient genotype VCF files.
+We bypassed the qcfilterBam step in the createASVCF.sh script due to incompatibility with single cell bam files.
+- Running RASQUAL for cell type peaks and variants within a 10 kb window.